 According to IDA investigations, the Bukit Panjang exchange disruption was caused by the assumption that the fibre cable paths were diversified when in actual fact, several connections were made through the same entry point.
 This proved to be incredibly risky: damage to the sole point of connection brought about failure in the multiple cable paths that relied on it.

 While internet outage of this large a scale is unlikely for SMEs, the crux of the downtime problem remains the same—a lack of link diversity.
-This is easily prevented through load balancing.
-A good load balancer can cut internet downtime to virtually zero by automatically rerouting to a backup connection when one link fails.
+This is easily prevented with a 4G failover network in place, cutting internet downtime to virtually zero by automatically rerouting to a 4G network connection when your primary network fails.